Smana/workshop_kubernetes_2021/docs/01_local_kubernetes.md

 In order to have an easily provisioned temporary playground we’ll make use of **k3d** which is a lightweight local Kubernetes instance.
 (Note that they are alternatives to run a local Kubernetes cluster such as: `kubeadm`, `microk8s`, `minikube`)

-After installing the binary you should enable the completion (bash or zsh) as follows (do the same for both helm and k3d).
+After installing the binary you should enable the completion (bash or zsh) as follows (do the same for both kubectl and k3d).

 ```console
 $ source <(k3d completion bash)